akeneo/pim-api-docs/content/introduction.md

 With the introduction of this new Web API in the 1.7 release, we decided to remove the old one which was not compatible.
 This means you won't be able to use it anymore.

 But don't worry, if you were using it, we've got you covered.
-Here is a guide explaining you the main differences between the two APIs.
+In the following section, you will find a guide explaining you the main differences between the two APIs.
 We really hope it will ease your migration process.

 ### Authentication

 In the previous API, the authentication was done with [WSSE](https://en.wikipedia.org/wiki/WS-Security).
 This changes with the new API.
 We now use classical [`OAuth2`](https://oauth.net/2/).

 As a result, you will no longer be able to generate an API key in your user form, this key being now useless.
 The new authentication is now based on client ids and secret.